 - You may also need a letter of invitation from someone who lives in Canada.

 If you want to extend your stay in Canada, you must check your temporary resident visa to make sure you apply before its expiry date.
 You should apply 30 days before your status expires.
-If you apply to extend your permit, and your visitor visa expires while you are waiting for a decision, you still have temporary resident (visitor) status, which is known as “implied status”.
+If you apply to extend your visa, and it expires while you are waiting for a decision, you still have temporary resident (visitor) status, which is known as “implied status”.